Elysian Heights, Los Angeles

 Elysian Heights is a neighborhood in Los Angeles, California.
+It is known for its history as a prominent hub of counterculture and progressivism, popularity with artists and creatives, and steep streets.

 Geography

-Elysian Heights is bounded by the hills just north of Sunset Boulevard on the south, Glendale Boulevard on the west, Elysian Park on the east, and the 5 Freeway on the north.
+Located within Echo Park between Echo Park Lake and Elysian Park, Elysian Heights is bounded by the hills just north of Sunset Boulevard on the south, Glendale Boulevard on the west, Elysian Park on the east, and the 5 Freeway on the north.

 History

 Elysian Heights started out as a summer getaway.
 The neighborhood has been home to many of the counter-culture, political radicals, artists, writers, architects and filmmakers in Los Angeles.
 The children of many progressives attended school there during the 1930s, 1940s and 1950s.
 By the 1930s, it was known as Red Hill, for the communists thought to live there.

 In 2005, the Los Angeles chapter of the Sierra Club sponsored the "Elysian Heights Stairway Walk".